Who will pay my cycling injury compensation?

 Yes, there are several time limits to make a cycling injury claim in NSW.

-The first-time limit is that you must make an application for person injury benefits withing 28 days from the date of the accident.
+The first-time limit is that you must make an application for personal injury benefits within 28 days from the date of the accident.
 You must also notify the Police of the accident within 28 days.
 Failure to notify the Police of the accident could prevent you from making a claim.

 The Motor Accident Injuries Act NSW 2017 has strict time limits in which to commence claims and you should contact an Accredited Specialist in Personal Injury Law to ensure your claim is commenced within the required time limits.